Nightmare Busters: Development and release

-Nightmare Busters was created by Arcade Zone, a London-based game development company established by former Loriciel and Titus Interactive members to create games for home consoles, which had previously developed Legend and Iron Commando on Super Nintendo.
+Nightmare Busters was created by Arcade Zone, a London-based game development company established by former Loriciel and Titus Interactive members to create games for home consoles, which had previously developed Legend and Iron Commando on Super NES.
 The game was conceived by programmer Christophe Gayraud, who worked on The Blues Brothers and The Brainies for the Super NES.
 Jean‑Christophe Alessandri, a freelance artist who worked on Prehistorik and Prehistorik Man, served as co-designer with Gayraud and as art designer.
 Lyes Belaidouni, an art director at Arcade Zone, also provided additional artwork.
 The soundtrack was composed by Michel Golgevit and Olivier Rabat.
 It was produced by Brandon Cobb of Super Fighter Team, a California-based game production and publishing house founded in 2005 whose primary focus is producing and publishing new titles for platforms such as the Sega Mega Drive/Genesis and Atari Lynx.

 Nightmare Busters was first previewed in 1994 and later showcased to attendees at Shoshinkai 1994.
 It was originally slated to be published by Sony and Nichibutsu, but Carlo Perconti of Arcade Zone explained in a 2008 interview that development of the game stopped as a result of Sony abandoning distribution of Nintendo-related products with the introduction of the PlayStation in Europe, while Nichibutsu dropped the title for unknown reasons.
 Arcade Zone was shut down due to being incapable of publishing their own titles and no longer able to find interested publishers.
 However, Cobb claimed that although several companies showed interest in publishing the title, factors such as the subsequent decrease of the Super NES market kept it from being released.
 In 2004, a port of the game called Flynn's Adventure was showcased at E3 2004 and released for mobile phones.
 This version was developed by Cybiko, which merged with publisher In-Fusio late that year, and produced by Eric Thommerot.
 In 2007, a prototype ROM image of the original SNES version was leaked online, allowing for it to be played via emulation.